publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schP/ptIV/m__us_usc_t26_s1252.md

         (2) __Farm land__

-            For purposes of this section, the term “farm land” means any land with respect to which deductions have been allowed under sections 175 (relating to soil and water conservation expenditures) or 182 (as in effect on the day before the date of the enactment of the Tax Reform Act of 1986).
+            For purposes of this section, the term “farm land” means any land with respect to which deductions have been allowed under sections 175 (relating to soil and water conservation expenditures) or 182 2 (relating to expenditures by farmers for clearing land).

         (3) __Applicable percentage__